 First, while social media can essentially be a huge and cheap focus group, let’s be clear on its limitations.
 As a marketer, you can basically do three things using social media:

 The first two can help you discover your value proposition.
 The third one is basically customer service.

 Next, let’s get on the same page about exactly what we mean by value proposition.
 The way MarketingExperiments defines value proposition is – the primary reason why your ideal prospect should buy from you rather than any of your competitors.

 How to listen

-The great thing about social media is that you can be what message board aficionados derisively call a “lurker.”
-You can passively observe the way your potential customers talk about your categories and products behind your back.
+The great thing about social media is you can be what message board aficionados derisively call a “lurker.”
+You can passively observe the way your potential customers talk about your overall industry, your specific business, as well as your products and marketing campaigns behind your back.

 Before social media, most of this information was secret.
 Someone bragging over a new way to use your product (and thus a new value that you never thought of) over beer at a barbecue.
 A dissatisfied customer complaining that your competitor doesn’t serve a niche that you fill so well but rarely communicate.
 Social media has brought all of these conversations out into the open.